 oil for frying

 Sieve the flour into a large mixing bowl and add a pinch of salt.
-Make sure you stir it well into the flour, so the yeast doesn’t come in direct contact with the yeast at the next stage.
+Make sure you stir it well into the flour, so the salt doesn’t come in direct contact with the yeast at the next stage.

 Heat the milk in a heatproof mug over a low heat until warm.
 Add a little sugar to the warm milk and stir well.
 Transfer half of the milk into a glass.
 Between the tips of your fingers, crumble the yeast into the glass.
 Stir well until the yeast dissolves.
 Add a pinch of flour to kick-start fermentation.
 Cover the glass and leave it in a warm place.